the-turing-way/governance/constititution-level-resources/sc-decision-making.md

 #### Implementation

-If a decision can be made at the maintenance level (by a working group or delivery group) or at the community level (by an individual contributor) then the discussion post asking for a decision can be re-lablled and delegated to the appropriate level.
+If a decision can be made at the maintenance level (by a working group or delivery group) or at the community level (by an individual contributor) then the discussion post asking for a decision can be re-labelled and delegated to the appropriate level.

 #### Timeframe